 \end{remark}

-\begin{remark} As the mean-field vector ${\bf r}^t$ is not an independent variable, being defined at each step as a function of ${\bf p}^t$ by formula~\eqref{eq:3.1r}, its limit state~${\bf r}^\infty$ is also entirely dependent on ${\bf p}^\infty$.
-Therefore, after the limit coordinates~$p_i^\infty$ have been determined from Theorems~\ref{thpop1}--\ref{thpop3}, the corresponding coordinates~$r_i^\infty$ can be readily computed as:
+\begin{remark} As the mean--field vector ${\bf r}^t$ is not an independent variable, being defined at each step as a function of ${\bf p}^t$ by formula~\eqref{eq:3.1r}, its equilibrium~${\bf r}^\infty$ is also entirely dependent on ${\bf p}^\infty$.
+Therefore, after the coordinates~$p_i^\infty$ have been determined from Theorems~\ref{thpop1}--\ref{thpop3}, the corresponding coordinates~$r_i^\infty$ can be readily computed as:

 \end{remark}